ahmedqasem/fingers_convex_hull/README.md

-# fingers_convex_hull
+# Fingers counting using convex hull
-counting fingers using webcam
+a tool for counting how many fingers are present through the webcan using OpenCV

+####